-Freediag is an experimental suite of vehicle diagnostic protocols and an OBD II (mostly) compliant ScanTool, currently for Linux platforms.
+Freediag is an experimental suite of vehicle diagnostic protocols and an OBD II (mostly) compliant ScanTool, designed to run on Linux and Windows platforms natively.
 Only a command-line interface is provided at the moment.

 The idea is that any garage/workshop will have a scantool and can diagnose vehicles with emissions problems - these are brought to the attention of the driver by a "Check Engine" light.